ClevelandIII/path-to-success/README.md

 # path-to-success
-Assignemnt for classs, practice with responsive web development
+Assignemnt for class, practice with responsive web development